Home > Business > Logistics purchasing > How to optimize your e-commerce logistics?

 What about large warehouses dedicated to e-commerce logistics?

-Does the current shortage context affect inventory management?
+Is the current shortage affecting stock management?

 How can e-commerce logistics avoid this pitfall?

 In addition, the physical inventory remains essential.
-Today, the RFID technology allows you to store and retrieve data remotely (from a few centimeters to several tens of meters).
-RFID tags or radio labels speed up reception operations and make stocks more reliable.
-For inventory, the time saving is considerableThis can take from a few minutes to an hour at the most for a shop.
+Today, the RFID technology enables data to be stored and retrieved remotely (from a few centimetres to several dozen metres).
+RFID tags or radio labels speed up receiving operations and make stocks more reliable.
+For inventory, considerable time savingsThis can take from a few minutes to an hour at most for a shop.
 While tags are becoming less and less expensive (10 to 15 cents per tag), the equipment needed to manage them (RFID readers) is more expensive.
 The question of recycling or re-encoding tags will undoubtedly arise in the future.

 To choose the right service provider, you must ask yourself certain questions.
 For example :